AK1089/minecraftMapArt/README.md

 argument, and your script will run slightly faster.
 For most cases, adding this is entirely unnecessary.

-Your script will be saved in the same directory as a text file named after your imagel=.
+Your script will be saved in the same directory as a text file named after your image.